jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 ```

 **NOTE**: Use `ifstat` on _CPE_ (and also on _proxies_) to check that the required interfaces (and only those) are transmitting data, i.e. all the paths are working.
+**NOTE**: If we do not use namespaces on the proxies, some interfaces get blocked from the STP perspective and the scenario does not work properly.
+You can check if the ports are in `forwarding` or `blocked` state using the scripts `~/vagrant/OVS/cpe_show_stp.sh` and `~/vagrant/OVS/proxy_show_stp.sh`.

 **Launching scenario 1 with an SSH tunnel (_SShuttle_) instead of OpenVPN**